zuozhenggh/learning-library/create-labs/labs/1-labs-quickstart-workshop/README.md

 # Welcome to the Creating Labs and Workshops!

-The **Creating Labs and Workshops** is a series of step-by-step labs that guide you through the process of setting up a Git environment, develop labs and workshops using the Atom Editor.
+The **Creating Workshops and Labs** is a series of step-by-step labs that guide you through the process of setting up a Git environment, develop labs and workshops using the Atom Editor.
 You'll also learn how to use the GitHub Desktop to merge and commit changes to the Oracle repository.

 ## Access the Labs Using Our Web Interface